waal70/home-infra/debian-preseed/BootstrapSelfREADME.md

 I quite like IPvFoo (by Paul Marks) - turn off additional permissions And, you should now be good to go!

+### Upgrade pi to trixie

+First, change the relevant sources in /etc/apt
+Then issue a sudo apt update and then: sudo apt full-upgrade -y -o Dpkg::Options::="--force-confdef" -o Dpkg::Options::="--force-confnew" --purge --auto-remove